Aldroc/to-do-app/README.md

 Tons of problems have now arisen.
 So much that I don't want to document them.

 No progress to be recorded either.

+#### 29/05

+Implemented task as a global array successfully.
+What to do with it is still in the air.